itspangler/geospatial-humanities-s2024/week/11_analysis-iii/lab/archaeology.md

 | 13.
 Now compare one 90% confidence "hot" cluster against one 90% "cold" cluster.
 Again in 2-3 sentences, make the same comparisons, identifying what kinds of natural/human features as well as your guess as to why they were clustered in this fashion. |

 **Before you submit your assignment, take a screenshot of the ArcGIS Pro interface showing your final hot spot analysis that combines archaeological sites and modern population data.**

+## Reflection

+In this lab you have touched a lot of different tools, just to get a sense of how they work and the basic ideas behind how they function.
+However, to perform a rigorous analysis—one that would pass muster in scientific peer review, for example—you'd want to do some extra due diligence.
+You might consider:

+* Re-running the hot spot analysis a few times with different parameters, e.g., testing different kinds of spatial relationships
+* Using tools like [Global Moran's I](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/spatial-autocorrelation.htm) to determine a distance threshold for your hot spot analysis
+* Incorporating other environmental features that would affect clustering, like slope and water bodies, into your analysis

+Those are just three of many additional directions such a project could take.

 ## Submit